Terracotta Tile Cleaning

 Before leaving we left the customer with a bottle of Tile Doctor Neutral cleaner for aftercare.
 To get the best from their Terracotta tiles it’s important that customers use the correct product for regular maintenance cleaning from the start, stronger products will reduce the life of the sealer.

-Professional Clean and Seal of a Mexican Terracotta Tiled Kitchen in Cumbria
+Professional Clean and Seal of a Mexican Terracotta Tiled Kitchen in South London

 Deep Cleaning a Filthy Terracotta Tiled floor in Richmond Read More »